 Finding Negative Keywords

-After you load your data into your Bob’s Keywords Project, it’s time to find your Negative Keywords and start saving money.
+After loading your data into your Analysis, it’s time to find your Negative Keywords and start saving money on your Paid Ads.

-Click on the “Find your Negative Keywords” button on the initial project screen.
+Click on the “Find your Negative Keywords” button on the initial analysis screen.
 The screen where we’re going to work on your data is shown.
-Then click on the option “Find Negative Keywords”, located on the menu options on the left side of your screen.
+Then click on the option “Find Negative Keywords” on the menu options on the left side of your screen.

-Bob’s Keywords will then load your digested Search Query Report and you can start finding new Negative Keywords.
-If you have loaded your Organic Searches, your current Keywords and your current Negative Keywords into the same Project, Bob’s will also use these data to help you find your new Negative Keywords.
-You can load these other data into your project at any time.
+Bob’s Keywords will then load your digested Search Query Report, and you can start finding new Negative Keywords.
+If you have loaded your Organic Searches, your current Keywords and your current Negative Keywords into the same analysis, Bob’s will also use these data to help you find your new Negative Keywords.
+You can load these other data into your analysis at any time.